rust-lang/rfcs/text/0000-project-error-handling.md

 # Motivation
 [motivation]: #motivation

-The error handling project group aims to reduce confusion on how to structure error handling for users in the rust community.
-This will be accomplished by creating learning resources and pushing effort to upstream widely used crates into std.
-As a secondary goal this project group will also try to resolve some known issues with the Error trait and reporting errors in panics/termination.
+The error handling project group aims to reduce confusion on how to structure error handling for users in the Rust community.
+This will be accomplished by creating learning resources and pushing effort to upstream widely used crates into the standard library.
+As a secondary goal, this project group will also try to resolve some known issues with the `Error` trait and reporting errors in panics/termination.

 # Charter
 [charter]: #charter